marioelisei/marioelisei.github.io/README.md

 ====
 ###
-* On repo, I have my resume
+* On repo, have my resume
 * marioelisei@gmail.com